 The teen pregnancy rate in Orange County has declined, yet remained the highest in the region.

 In 2014, the percentage of teen pregnancies in Orange was 2.8%, above the region and state (2.3% and 2.4% respectively).
 Since 2000, the rate in Orange has declined 52%, a bit less than neighboring counties.

 Live births to teen mothers have declined in Orange County yet remained the highest in the region.

 Orange County consistently had the highest rate of babies born to teen mothers in the region, despite declining 50% since 2000.
 In 2014, there were 15 live births to teen mothers per 1,000 females ages 15 to 19 in Orange County, above the state and the nation (14 and 24 per 1,000 teen mothers respectively).

-Juvenile delinquency rates have decreased in Orange County and were below rates for region and state.
+Juvenile delinquency rates have decreased in Orange County and was below the state rate.

-In 2014, there were 32 juvenile delinquency intakes in Orange for every 10,000 juveniles, the lowest in the region and below the state rate of 53.
-Orange consistently exceeded state and regional rates of juvenile delinquency for the early part of the decade, but the county has had lower rates than the state for the last five years, declining by 78% from 2000.
+In 2015, there were 29 juvenile delinquency intakes in Orange for every 10,000 juveniles, the second lowest in the region and below the state rate of 48.
+Orange consistently exceeded state and regional rates of juvenile delinquency for the early part of the decade, but the county has had lower rates than the state for the last six years, declining by 80% from 2000.

 The rate of reported bullying incidents decreased in Orange County and was below the state rate.